 Plant Seeds In Trenches

 Once you've selected your plants and have acclimatized them to your backyard, it's time to plant!
-Local experts suggest that it's better to create tiny trenches in your planter to retain moisture and direct the flow of water to the roots.
+Local experts suggest that it's better to create tiny trenches in your planter to retain moisture, save water and direct the flow of water to the roots.

 Visit your garden at least once a day to see how it's doing for water.
 The hot summer sun and low humidity can zap planters of their moisture quite quickly, so you will likely find yourself watering almost every day throughout the summer.
 Remember, you're aiming to nurture the roots, not the leaves, so as long as you can feel moisture in the soil beneath the first few inches, the plants should be happy.